Redempt1onzzZZ/redempt1on-website/src/data/about.md

     - Fuzzing for everything (software and hardware), Fuzzing with LLMs

 # News
+*Nov 8, 2025*🎉 Our research paper "Similarity-guided Block-level Mutation for RISC-V Processor Fuzzing" was accepted by DATE 2026.
+Congrats to Hao.

 *Nov 8, 2025*🎉 Our research paper "VFCionX: Bridging Large and Small Models for Robust Vulnerability-Fixing Commit Identification" was accepted by AAAI 2026.
 Congrats to Xing.

 *Sep 16, 2025*🎉 Hass Lab won the 1st place at [HACK@CHES 2025](https://hackthesilicon.com/hackches25/).